yagoliveira92/seafarer/README.md

 ));
 ```

-Priority: Transitions provided in `seafarer.navigate` while navigating to this route, will override these transitions.
+Priority: Transitions provided in `Seafarer.navigate` while navigating to this route, will override these transitions.

 ### Global transitions